chiragdaryani/membership-inference-attack-NN/README.md

 * `Attack1-TrainingSize_and_attack model_variation.ipynb`

-Implementation of attack, analysis of change in training size of target model and change in attack model architecture
+Implementation of complete membership attack, analysis of change in training size of target model and change in attack model architecture

 * `Attack2-No_of_Classes_variation.ipynb`